Doctor Caesar and His Antidote for Poison in 1750

 The members of the Commons House adjourned in mid-December 1749 for their usual holiday recess, and reconvened two months later.
 On February 28th, 1750, while compiling a list of government expenses for the annual tax bill, the House resolved to add the sum of £500 for the purchase of Caesar from John Norman of Beech Hill.
 That sum remained a conditional payment, however, as the committee appointed to investigate Caesar’s cures had not yet made their report to the House.
 To expedite the matter, the Speaker of the House ordered the members of that committee to “immediately examine the said Caesar with respect to his antidote against poison, and that they do report the matter at large, as it shall appear to them, to the House.”

 Two weeks later, on March 14th, the House resolved to advance the sum of £50 currency directly to Caesar, as an immediate reward for his work, and perhaps to compensate him for demonstrating the preparation of his antidotes.
-Growing impatient with the foot-dragging committee, however, the Speaker of the House ordered them to prepare their report immediately “and made a report thereon to this House without loss of time.”
+Growing impatient with the foot-dragging committee, however, the Speaker of the House ordered them to prepare their report immediately “and make a report thereon to this House without loss of time.”